AleGallagher/AgenticWomanEuro2025/README.md

 ## ⚠️ Note

-This project is still in early development and will be improved incrementally.
 Feedback, ideas, and contributions are very welcome!

 ## 📌 Roadmap (Next Steps)

-* 🧠 Migration to LangGraph for more robust control flow

 * 🌍 Expand document base to include more tournaments and sources

-* 🔄 Enable **streaming responses** for faster and more natural interaction

 ## Authors